lancejnelson/PH323/course_docs/syllabus.md

 ## Course Materials

-The required textbook for this class is:
+The required textbooks for this class are:

 ***Solid State Physics for Advanced Undergraduates, 4<sup>th</sup> ed., by Harold T. Stokes***
-We will also use exerpts from the following books:
-- ***Electronic Structure of Materials,  by Adrian P. Sutton***
+***Electronic Structure of Materials,  by Adrian P. Sutton***

+You are encouraged to purchase both of these books.
+If the cost presents a challenge, please purchase the Sutton book and I will provide a PDF of the portion of the Stokes book that we will use.

+I will also provide excerpts from the following book:
 - ***Introduction to Quantum Mechanics, 2<sup>nd</sup> ed., by David J. Griffiths***
-- ***Modern Physics, 3<sup>rd</sup> ed., by Kenneth Krane***

-If you'd like to purchase these books, they are good to have.
-If not, our license allows us to provide a PDF of a small portion of these books.
-I will make these exerpts available to you via the course website.

 We will also make extensive use of the python programming language and Mathematica software.
 Both are available freely to BYU-Idaho students